 Another protection law includes “dual criminality.”
 According to the dual criminality law, users’ data cannot be released to foreign courts and law enforcement unless the BVI Supreme Court requires it as a shred of evidence for any crime.
 Even under this law, the information that ExpressVPN collects cannot be released.

-If you still believe that this VPN isn’t for you, then you can always test ExpressVPN’s free trial.
+If you still believe that this VPN isn’t for you, then you can always test ExpressVPN’s free trial in Spain.

 Yes, when you are using ExpressVPN, your data is transmitted through a secure VPN tunnel that is encrypted with a 256-bit AES cipher.
 It is the same encryption that is used by the US government and military agencies to protect classified information.
 It is impenetrable and secure from external threats.